 When we at Evocon talk about machine downtime tracking, we mean registering why your machines are down.
-Behind all those breakdown causes there is an enormous potential to improve your production process.
+Behind all those breakdown causes there is an enormous potential to improve your production process (how enormous?
+Find out by using our OEE calculator).

 Do you know what is actually happening on the shop floor?